 #10: The Double-Height Dog Trot With a Loft That Makes Every Inch Count

-Your golden is already pressed against that floor-to-ceiling glass wall, nose smudging it up while you’re trying to keep things looking Pinterest-perfect.
+Your golden is already smudging the floor-to-ceiling glass wall with her nose while you’re trying to keep everything Pinterest-perfect.
 This layout gets it.

-The vaulted white pine tongue-and-groove ceiling draws your eye up immediately, and those twin skylights flood the concrete tile floors with natural light all day.
-The open dog trot corridor flows straight from the living zone into the kitchen — no walls breaking up the path, which means your dog has a clear runway and you have sightlines from every spot in the room.
+You can’t help but notice the soaring white pine tongue and groove ceiling when you enter the Living room and those twin skylights send natural light into the large concrete tile floors all day long.
+The open dog trot corridor continues straight from the living room to the kitchen with no walls dividing the path, so you’ll have a clear view of your dog – and your dog a clear view of you – from every spot in the room.

-Leave the lower cabinet run along the right wall door-free at one end — that dead-corner space works as a built-in dog station.
-Water bowl, leash hook, the whole thing tucked away but completely accessible.
+Leave the lower cabinet along the right wall of the room door-free at one end so that the dead corner can be used as a built in dog station (water bowl and leash hook) that is out of the way, but accessible.

-And those skylights aren’t just pretty — passive solar gain through them keeps the concrete floor warm in the morning, so your dog will park herself right underneath them every single day.
+And those skylights aren’t just pretty – they act as passive solar gain for the concrete floor, so the floor will be warm in the morning.
+Your dog will park herself under them every day.

 📸 Photo credit: Instagram @thisbythat